bespoken/bespoken-docs/end-to-end/guide.md

 ## SMAPI Configuration
 For tests that are of type `simulation`, they are run using the SMAPI simulation feature.
 This relies on the [Alexa SMAPI to execute tests](https://developer.amazon.com/docs/smapi/skill-simulation-api.html).
 A few requirements to use this feature:
 * The ASK CLI must be installed and configured on the machine where tests are run
-* The skillId of the skill being tested must be specified as part of the configuration
+* The skillId and stage of the skill being tested must be specified as part of the configuration
 * Testing must be enabled for the skill in the Alexa dev console
 * The skill must be in development stage